ur5us/insomnia.rest/content/documentation/starting/installation.md

 chmod +x insomnia.AppImage
 ```

+### Troubleshooting Notes

+Here are some issues that have caused problems for Linux users in the past

+- `/tmp` folder must allow execution
+- missing `libcurl` dependency

 ## Previous Versions

 To roll-back, you can download any version by replacing the desired version number